2022 Call for Papers

-The 2021 Transatlantic Policy Symposium asks you to analyze the challenges and opportunities facing the United States, Europe, and countries in the developing world.
-What specific problems must be addressed, what are the solutions, and who must rise to meet this challenge so that stable, mutually beneficial relationships are created?
-We welcome analysis from your respective academic discipline (Political Science, Economics, History, or Cultural Studies) and your regional expertise.
+The 2022 Transatlantic Policy Symposium asks you to consider how Europe is transforming itself into a global actor and to reflect on the challenges and opportunities entailed by this process.
+What problems must be addressed, what are the solutions, and who must rise to act so that Europe can forge a geostrategic vision fit for the 21st century?
+We welcome analysis and expertise from your respective academic discipline (Political Science, Economics, History, or Cultural Studies).

 - Both abstracts and full papers must be in English using Chicago style citations.

 - Participation is open to currently enrolled Bachelor, Master, and Doctoral students.

 - Please include a résumé or CV in English with your abstract submission.

 - We are happy to offer travel grants to individuals selected to participate in TAPS 2022!
 Please do not let travel costs preclude you from submitting an abstract.

 There will be a modest prize awarded to the best presentation at the conclusion of the conference.

 Deadline for submission of abstracts: 19 November 2021